davidbeckonline/davidbeckonline-site/content/posts/2022-02_spiritual-letters.md

 Besides the letters itself, the 'where' and 'how' is an important element of the art of Mr. Paradox Paradise.
 The locations are spectacular.
 Even if he was allowed to paint his art, it would still be breathtaking to see him abseil from rooftops - and even more from a windmill.
 And how does he even get up there?
 In the movie, the artist describes how he developed the necessary skills to manipulate locks over many years.

 Besides spraying on house facades, we see the artist doing ground calligraphy.
 You can find some of these pieces on satellite images.
-Here are a two examples from Google Maps:
+Here are two examples from Google Maps:

 1/ Oberbaumstraße & Bevernstraße (52°30'04.6"N 13°26'33.6"E)